Beit El: Legal status

 Israeli settlements are regarded as illegal under international law according to Fourth Geneva Convention (article 49), which prohibits an occupying power transferring citizens from its own territory to occupied territory.
 Israel disputes that the Fourth Geneva Convention applies to the Palestinian territories as they had not been legally held by a sovereign prior to Israel taking control of them.
 This view has been rejected by the International Court of Justice and the International Committee of the Red Cross.
-In November 2019, the Trump Administration reversed long-standing U.S. policy and determined that settlements such as Biet El do not violate international law.
+In November 2019, the Trump Administration reversed long-standing U.S. policy and determined that settlements such as Beit El do not violate international law.